Counselling services

 Anorexia nervosa is when people restrict all food intake to lose weight, whereas bulimia nervosa is when people binge eat and then purge to avoid gaining weight.
 Both of these eating disorders can be treated through therapy.

 Depending on the type of eating disorder and its severity, your doctor may know you have an eating disorder.
-They may discuss your eating patterns and refer you to a therapist if they have any concerns.
+If you have a rapid change in your physical appearance due to weight loss or weight gain, your doctor may discuss your eating patterns and refer you to a therapist if they have any concerns.

 Young females are most vulnerable to eating disorders.
 That being said, all ages and genders can suffer from eating disorders.

-The best way to discuss unhealthy eating habits is to focus on mental health, as eating disorders typically stem from much larger internal conflicts related to anxiety or depression.
+The best way to discuss unhealthy eating habits is to focus on mental health, as eating disorders typically stem from much larger mental health issues related to anxiety or depression.
 Try to guide them to get support from a registered therapist who has experience helping those suffering from eating disorders.
 When discussing unhealthy eating on a day-to-day basis, support your loved ones, promote positive self-esteem, and listen to their feelings.